danylaksono/geomorpher/README.md

 - `createMapLibreGlyphLayer` renders glyphs with `maplibregl.Marker` instances; enable `scaleWithZoom` to regenerate glyph markup as users zoom.
 - Pass your MapLibre namespace explicitly (`maplibreNamespace: maplibregl`) when calling glyph helpers in module-bundled builds where `maplibregl` is not attached to `globalThis`.
 - For heavy glyph scenes, consider upgrading to a [CustomLayerInterface](https://www.maplibre.org/maplibre-gl-js/docs/API/interfaces/CustomLayerInterface/) implementation that batches drawing on the GPU.
 The marker pipeline keeps the API simple while offering a documented migration path.
-- Track ongoing enhancements and open items in `docs/maplibre-migration-plan.md` before relying on the adapter in production.

 #### MapLibre basemap effects